llwp/website/docs/docs/getting_started/create_a_project.md

 **Your project has been succesfully created.**

+If you go to your Fonoster Dashboard, you'll see your project.

 ## Start working with a a new Project

 **To start working with a new Project you first must select it as default, to do so follow these few steps:**